 Traveling is often an opportunity for relaxation and escape from our day-to-day lives.
 However, taking the time to relax doesn't mean leaving your financial and personal information unguarded.
-Here are a few tips to make sure your Athens Federal Debit Card is protected when traveling in the U.S. or abroad.
+Here are a few tips to make sure your Athens Federal Debit Card is protected when traveling.

 Remember These Card Tips When Traveling or

 Using a Foreign (Non-Athens Federal) ATM: